benhoyt/benhoyt.github.com/cv/index.md

 ## Education

-I have a B.E. in Electrical and Computer Engineering, and graduated from the [University of Canterbury](http://www.canterbury.ac.nz/) in 2002 with first class honors, <abbr title="Scale: A+ is 9, D is 0">GPA&nbsp;7.9/9</abbr>.
-For my final-year project I designed a small stack-based CPU in VHDL.
+I have a B.E. in Electrical and Computer Engineering, graduating from the [University of Canterbury](http://www.canterbury.ac.nz/) in 2002 with first class honors, <abbr title="Scale: A+ is 9, D is 0">GPA&nbsp;7.9/9</abbr>.
+For my final-year project I designed a small stack-based CPU using VHDL.
+I was dux (valedictorian) of [Havelock North High School](https://www.hnhs.school.nz/) in 1999.

 ## About me

 <p class="right-callout">I have also discovered a truly marvelous proof of <a href="https://en.wikipedia.org/wiki/Hofstadter's_law">Hofstadter’s Law</a>, but unfortunately this margin is too narrow to contain it.</p>

 My dad taught me how to program by teaching me the Tao of [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).
-Two of my first projects were writing a Forth compiler in x86 assembly, and then writing a small 32-bit OS in my Forth.
+Two of my first projects were writing a [Forth compiler](https://github.com/benhoyt/third) for DOS, and creating a [small 32-bit OS](https://github.com/benhoyt/benos) in Forth.
 I love things small, fast, and light&nbsp;&ndash; and that’s paid off during my career.

 Other than that, I enjoy reading and [writing](/writings/), and I once edited a [small print magazine](/prism-magazine/).
 I’m into unicycling, typography, and piano.
 I love my wife and family.
 I aim to keep the commandments, but you may find me breaking the conventions.